 Chemical Peels

-What to Expect
+What to Expect from a Chemical Peel

-Quick procedure – usually 15–30 minutes depending on the type of peel
+Quick procedure – usually 15–30 minutes depending on the type of peel.

 Fresh, renewed skin – results appear as new skin regenerates over days to weeks